Fascinated by people. Interested in the story behind the trend and the value behind the action.

 Lover of mountains, lodges, and snow.
 Listener, learner, writer, teacher, and advocate for kindness, transparency, civil discourse, and moral courage.

 Graduated from Whitman College in 1990 with a bachelor of arts degree in history (medieval emphasis).
 Member, Phi Beta Kappa.

-Have traveled to every state and nearly every province in North America.
-Worked as a crew member for two summers on a commercial fishing boat out of Dillingham, Alaska.
-Have also traveled to Germany, Austria, the United Kingdom, and various countries in Africa.
+Worked as a crew member on a commercial fishing boat out of Dillingham, Alaska.
+Have traveled to all states, most provinces, Germany, Austria, the United Kingdom, and various countries in Africa.
 Was privileged to conduct a video interview with His Excellency Dr. Kenneth Kaunda, who became the first president of independent Zambia in 1964 and continued to lead that country until 1997.
-He was one of the strongest opponents of apartheid and later spoke at the the funeral of Nelson Mandela—his last public speech.
+He was one of the strongest opponents of apartheid and later spoke at the the funeral of Nelson Mandela.

 Personal Motto: Leave a room cleaner, more organized, and more beautiful than you found it.
 Leave people happier, stronger, and more encouraged than you found them.